 Only authorized customers may possess or use postage evidencing systems.
-Customers must surrender postage evidencing systems to the provider or its agent upon termination of the lease or rental agreement or device malfunction.
+Customers must surrender postage evidencing systems to the provider or its agent as follows:

-The manager of Payment Technology must give specific approval to the provider before a provider may place a postage evidencing system for use outside the customs territory of the United States.
+The manager of Payment Technology (see 608.8.0) must give specific approval to the provider before a provider may place or operate a postage evidencing system for use outside the customs territory of the United States.

 4.2.4 Denial of Use

-If authorization to use a Postage Evidencing System is denied, the mailer must surrender the systems, upon request, to the service provider, USPS, or USPS authorized agent.
+If authorization to use a Postage Evidencing System is denied, the customer must surrender the systems, upon request, to the service provider, or USPS authorized agent.